rahulreddymaram/python-web-scraper/README.md

 - Skips pages that fail after retries
 - Handles missing HTML elements without crashing
 - Adds a configurable delay between page requests to reduce server load

-## Portfolio Notes

-This project is safe to showcase because it targets a public demo site built for scraping practice.
-The code structure is modular and can be reused for other public directories, product catalogs, or listing pages with minor selector changes.